 So, take fear by the hand, sit it across from you, stare it down and give it a good hard talking to.
 Write down your wishes, then get back to the business of living life to the fullest”.

-Wendy Pearse is an end of life researcher, speech pathologist in a past life, and mum to two amazing young men.
+Wendy Kinton is an end of life researcher, speech pathologist in a past life, and mum to two amazing young men.

 The Awakened Mumma & Wendy Kinton

 So, I encourage you to please take a moment to absorb the statistics that I have outlined above, embrace a new way of thinking about planning the end of your life, complete your will, and take Wendy’s advice and explore your own Advance Care Planning.